 Oakland volunteers add beauty and character to the streets by adopting and adorning city-owned litter containers with tile mosaics and painted murals.
 See http://oaklandwiki.org/Mosaic_Tile_Trash_Cans for examples of some of these projects.

-If you would like to adopt a litter container or paint a mural on a utility box or other public space, please complete the Adopt a Spot form and the Litter Container Rules form.
-Send these back with a description or drawing of the art to be installed.
+If you would like to adopt a litter container or paint a mural on a utility box or other public space, please complete the Adopt a Spot form (do not use Explorer for this form, works best with Google Chrome) with a description or drawing of the art to be installed.
 Once your application is approved you can begin work on the project.
 Here is a video that shows you how it's done http://www.youtube.com/watch?v=TCL4I7shWx8.

 Other Volunteer Opportunities

 Clean Lake Initiative

 Oakland's Clean Lake Initiative supports volunteer cleanup, maintenance, monitoring, and education at Lake Merritt.
 For information on how you can participate in these efforts, please contact the Lake Merritt Institute at firstname.lastname@example.org or (510) 238-2290.